Promoting British Values at Rickmansworth Park School Updated September 2018

 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 All pupils were involved in creating the School Charter and this is promoted through assemblies, displays and discussions.
-A copy of the class rules are displayed in each classroom.
+A copy of the class charters are displayed in each classroom.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Online Safety is embedded in the curriculum throughout the school.
 We are lucky to have a CEOP ambassador on our staff who leads training for pupils, staff and the wider community.
 Visits from authorities such as the Magistrate, Police and Fire Service begin in YR and help to reinforce this message.
 Every class uses a similar model to reward positive behaviour.

 Within school, pupils are actively encouraged to make choices knowing that they are in a safe and supportive environment.
 A key part of the Right Respecting Schools Award teaches children to know and understand their rights and the rights of others.
 Pupils are encouraged to know and understand their rights and personal freedoms.
 In PSHE and online safety lessons, the children are taught how to exercise these freedoms safely.
 Pupil choice is encouraged.
 This begins with child initiated learning in EYFS and leads on to further opportunities for pupil choice in following years e.g. how they record, which reading books they choose and who they work with.
 This year, the school has introduced the band system at lunchtimes which gives the children even greater autonomy.
 The number and variety of extra-curricular clubs offered by the school provides pupils with the freedom to make further choices.
 Care is taken to provide equal opportunities for all.